sdrobert/pydrobert-kaldi/README.rst

    # see setup.py for more options

 You'll need either GCC or Clang plus Swig >= 3.0.8 for this.

-I'd like to try to get 2.7 working for Windows, but I need c++11 support.
-Suggestions?

 License
 -------